Epic (genre)

 Epic is a narrative genre characterised by its length, scope, and subject matter.
 The defining characteristics of the genre are mostly derived from its roots in ancient poetry (epic poems such as Homer's Iliad and Odyssey).
-An epic is not limited to the traditional medium of oral poetry, but has expanded to include modern mediums including film, theater, television shows, novels, and video games.
+An epic is not limited to the traditional medium of oral poetry, and has expanded to include modern mediums including film, theater, television shows, novels, and video games.

 Epic poetry dates back millennia to works of literature predating Ancient Greece or the Hebrew Bible, such as the Epic of Gilgamesh.
 But critique and discourse has continuously arisen over this long period of time, with attempts to clarify what the core characteristics of the “epic” genre really are beginning only in the past two centuries as new mediums of storytelling emerged with developing technologies.
 Most significantly, the advent of the novel, such as classics like Tolstoy's War and Peace which began to be referred to as “epic novels”, caused critics to reconsider what can be called an “epic”.
 With this discussion, epic became a larger overarching genre under which many subgenres, such as epic poetry, epic novels, and epic films could fall under.
 However, the nebulous definitions assigned to even the long-standing ancient epics due to their ubiquitous presence across vastly differing cultures and traditions, are still a topic of discourse for today's literary academics, and have caused lingering difficulties in creating a definitive definition for the umbrella term of “epic” as a genre.

 Etymology and origin

 Epic originally comes from the Latin word epicus, which itself comes from the Ancient Greek adjective ἐπικός (epikos) deriving from ἔπος (epos), meaning "word, story, poem."

-The word Epic, throughout the years, has adapted to different meanings that stem far away from its origins.
+The word "epic", throughout the years, has adapted to different meanings that stem far away from its origins.
 In Ancient Greece, Epic was used in the form of a noun.
 Epic (noun) refers to a long poem, book, movie, etc. that tells the story of a hero's adventures.
 The earliest epics were long poems performed out loud that told these grandiose stories about heroes.
 Today, in modern society, the word epic has been expanded and associated with all kinds of long literatures that still underlyingly focus on the values of a given society.
 It is often used as an adjective.
 Epic (adjective) refers to something very great or large and usually difficult or impressive.
 In addition, the word epic can be used to describe any media that has a large scope, that speaks about the human condition and that is ambitious with artistic goals.
 Star Wars, for example, is considered a modern cinematic epic.